Samuel and Sylvia Jarniewski

 Document outlining the forced labour and concentration camps where Samuel Jarniewski was interned.
 (Top right)

-UN Relief and Rehabilitation Administration document Loan US Bureau of Documents and Tracing, Munich, dated January 1947.
+UN Relief and Rehabilitation Administration (UNRRA) document Loan US Bureau of Documents and Tracing, Munich, dated January 1947.
 Document detailing details of internment of Samuel Jarniewski in Dachau, including prisoner number, markings (red triangle denoting political prisoner).
 Centre left)

 Certificate issued by Feldafing camp officials that Samuel Jarniewski was imprisoned under Nazi rule as a political prisoner in Dachau Concntration Camp and listing his prisoner number.
 There is a postwar photo is affixed and the document is dated September 9, 1945.
 Centre middle)

 Concentration Camp Questionnaire in German and in English filled out by Samuel Jarniewski.
 The document lists the reason for his arrest as being a member of the “German/Polish war”, and then lists all labour and concentration camps that he was in and describes him as a “member of Jewish nationality”.
 The questionnaire is typed in English but my father would not have known English at that time, so someone must have translated his answers.
-The document is stamped by an American lieutenant adjutant, a special agent and an UNRA director.
+The document is stamped by an American lieutenant adjutant, a special agent and an UNRRA director.
 (Centre right)